Max Muncy Player Props: Dodgers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks 25th in the league with a collective 8.1 strikeouts per nine innings.
+- The 8.1 strikeouts per nine innings compiled by the Rangers pitching staff ranks 27th in MLB.

-- The Rangers have the 12th-ranked team ERA among all league pitching staffs (4.00).
+- The Rangers have a 4.12 team ERA that ranks 13th across all MLB pitching staffs.

-- Dunning (8-2) takes the mound for the Rangers in his 14th start of the season.
-He's put together a 2.91 ERA in 99 2/3 innings pitched, with 63 strikeouts.
+- Perez (7-3) takes the mound for the Rangers in his 19th start of the season.
+He's put together a 4.84 ERA in 96 2/3 innings pitched, with 62 strikeouts.

-- His last time out came on Tuesday against the Tampa Bay Rays, when the right-hander went seven innings, surrendering two earned runs while allowing five hits.
+- The left-hander's most recent time out was on Sunday against the Cleveland Guardians, when he tossed five innings, surrendering three earned runs while giving up five hits.

+- In 18 games this season, the 32-year-old has a 4.84 ERA and 5.8 strikeouts per nine innings, while giving up a batting average of .285 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.